VarshaKammari/Operating_Systems_lab/README.md

 WELCOME...Fellow Devs.

-Here you can find all the C programs related Operating Systems Lab.
+Here you can find all the C programs related to Operating Systems Lab.